 Shifter for Beginners Tutorial¶

-This tutorial is meant to demonstrate all the steps you need to build a Docker container, upload it, and run it as a Shifter image on Cori at NERSC.
+This tutorial is meant to demonstrate all the steps you need to build a Docker container, upload it, and run it as a Shifter image at NERSC.

 - Install Docker on your local system